-- 1 1/3 cups shredded cheese we used a mix of sharp cheddar and Monterrey Jack, but have fun with it!
+- 1 1/3 cups shredded cheese I used a mix of sharp cheddar and Monterrey Jack, but have fun with it!

 - Roll the Pie Dough: Once the crust has chilled, slowly and gently roll it out on a floured surface.
 Be gentle, and turn the dough consistently to avoid it cracking or sticking to the counter.
-Gently roll the crust around your rolling pin and transfer to an un-greased 9 or 10 inch pie dish.
+Gently roll the crust around your rolling pin and transfer to metal 9-inch pie dish.
 Gently press into the pan so there are no gaps between the dough and the pan.
 Trim excess dough, leaving 1/2 inch all the way around to crimp the edges if desired (see photos in post above).
-Gently press a large piece of foil into the well of the pie pan, making sure the edges of the crust are well covered.
-Bake for 10 minutes.
+Place in the freezer for 10 minutes.
+Preheat oven to 425℉.
+After it's frozen, use a fork to prick holes in the bottom so the crust doesn't puff up.

-- Make the filling: While the pie crust is blind baking, mix up the filling.
-In a large mixing bowl, whisk together the eggs, milk, heavy cream, garlic, salt, pepper, spinach, cheese, and cooked bacon.
+- Make the filling: In a large mixing bowl, whisk together the eggs, milk, heavy cream, garlic, salt, pepper, spinach, cheese, and cooked bacon.

 - Bake: Reduce oven temp to 400℉.
 Pour the filling into your prepared crust and evenly spread it so the fillings aren't in a clump.
 You can cover the edges of the crust with foil to prevent burning, but don't be afraid to let the crust get deeply golden brown (darker than in these photos).
-Bake the quiche for 40-45 minutes, or until the filling is set (doesn't jiggle when you move the pie dish) and the top is slightly browned.
-(See note)
+Bake the quiche for 40-44 minutes, or until the filling is set (doesn't jiggle when you move the pie dish) and the top is slightly browned.

-- Serve + Store: Allow to cool for a few minutes before cutting.
+- Serve + Store: Allow to cool for 15 minutes before slicing.
 Store leftovers, covered, in the fridge for up to 4 days.
 You can also let it cool at room temperature, then cover and refrigerate before serving it you like a cold quiche.

 This post contains affiliate links.
 This in no way affects the cost of the item.
 It simply allows us to earn a small fee if you purchase an item using the link provided.
 Thanks for supporting Blue Bowl!